 Unfortunately, Jeanie doesn’t work in a great place.
 She found it hard to see anything that is working well: “It sounds like many of you are working places where there is asking and real caring for team members!
 I had a particularly uninspiring week last week, so hearing about other positive experiences reminded me about the times when I have worked in these environments and was able to help shape the positivity in the culture.

 My goal for this week is to focus on my own behaviors and interactions to make sure that I am modeling and reinforcing a positive work environment.”

 Her short-term solution is great, though.
 She focuses on what she can do: giving what she would like to get: care and attention.
 In the long term, she might need to look for another workplace (if not enough people respond to her positive interactions).

 - How about you?
 What is working well in your organization that you’d like to keep and amplify?

 Do you want to amplify what is working well?
 Join this Positive Culture Academy.
-Many people are starting in September, if you want to learn with others!
-That’s why we have a special, temporary offer.
-Check it out!
-The curriculum can be done self-paced as well.
+The curriculum can be done self-paced.
 Help your team or organization develop its positive potential.

 © Marcella Bremer, 2018.
 All rights reserved.